River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 > [Scene Explorer mod](https://mods.paradoxplaza.com/mods/74285/Windows) is recommended to inspect entities in-game.
 > Examples use Magic Hearse mod but the pattern applies to *any* prefab type.
+> Refer to Unity 1.3* user manuals as other versions may not be supported.

 ---